jamescosborn/.entropy/README.md

 __Editted story text__ Shorten and condense the story text to make the story flow faster,
 __apply the 'rule of 20'__ no scene should be longer than 20 lines of text, to speed up story flow
 __Original screenshots__ taken from custom maps on Garry's Mod.
-__Original sounds__ hoverbike1.mp3 now plays whenever the player starts their hoverbike, the 85 Wizzer.

 2. glossary update -- ?
 __glossary glyph__ a book glyph linking to a glossary of cyberpunk terms will hug the right side of the page, following the player as they scroll up and down
+__new sounds__ will add original hoverbike and helicopter sounds

 3. dungeon update -- ?
-__101010 dungeon__ depending on if the player is Order or Chaos, they will be given the option to hack in to FrameWorld and experience a unique text "dungeon", containing a variety of puzzles built with  JavaScript. _101010_ you are trapped in a dark corner of FrameWorld by the Super AI Summer Child.
-Using the help of another mysterious Super AI, Tron, you must escape Summer's Madhouse with your life and mind intact.
+__101010 dungeon__ depending on if the player is Order or Chaos, they will be given the option to hack in to FrameWorld and experience a unique text "dungeon", containing a variety of puzzles built with  JavaScript.
+Story description: While searching for more info about the Crash, you become trapped in a dark corner of FrameWorld by a Super A.I. called "Summer Child."
+Using the help of another mysterious Super A.I., a T-Rex named "Tron," you must escape Summer's Madhouse with your life and mind intact.

-4. art, music and sound update -- after 11/20/17
+4. __art, music and sound update__ -- after 11/20/17
 after game jam